 Outside Protocol Skill Requests

-- Botulinum toxin for hyperhidrosis protocol request to train
+- Botulinum toxin for hyperhidrosis protocol and request to train

 The fee for a physician commencing a collaborative practice is $200.